Philosophy, Religion and Ethics (PRE)

 All students in Years 7-9 follow the course set by the local Standing Advisory Council on Religious Education (SACRE) and learn to appreciate amazing similarities and fascinating differences in the six major world religions: Buddhism, Christianity, Hinduism, Islam, Judaism and Sikhism, as well as more modern or alternative beliefs such as Humanism, Scientology and Mormonism.

-In Year 9, pupils will apply what they have learnt through the study of morality in both sport and the world of celebrity, whilst reflecting on what makes a person have their own identity in the modern world.
+In Year 9, pupils study the causes and development of the Holocaust and the effect that unchallenged prejudice can have on society, followed by looking at why evil and suffering exist and how people react to it.
+Pupils then get the chance to apply analytical and judgment skills through the study of morality in both sport and the world of celebrity, whilst reflecting on what makes a person have their own identity in the modern world.

 The Big Picture in PRE